-This Healthy Veggie Loaded Turkey Chili stands out from the rest because it is packed with fresh and healthy ingredients.
+This Healthy Veggie Loaded Turkey Chili recipe stands out because it is packed with fresh and healthy ingredients.
 All the flavors, colors and textures will have your tastebuds jumping for joy.

 The Best of Both Worlds: It is that time of year again.
 Winter is coming.
 DUN DUN DUNNNN!
 Seriously, though we’ve already had a few snowy days here in Minnesota.
 The cold air just makes me want to curl up in a blanket with something warm and comforting to eat like warm apple raisin oatmeal, chicken tortilla soup or this veggie loaded chili.